mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/zip_to_market_mapping.md

     else:
         print(f"  ✅ PASS: All {len(all_zips)} ZIPs have exactly one primary")

+    # Check 2b: Display any duplicate primaries for immediate fix
+    if multiple:
+        print(f"\n  🔍 DUPLICATE PRIMARY DETAILS:")
+        print(f"  These ZIPs have multiple primary markets assigned:") print(f"  You must fix these by choosing ONE primary and converting others to secondary.\n") for z, markets in multiple.items():
+            print(f"    ZIP {z}:")
+            for m in markets:
+                print(f"      - Currently primary: {m}")
+            print(f"      → ACTION: Pick the strongest local anchor as primary") print(f"      → Convert the other(s) to relationship_type: secondary\n")

     # Check 3: Market coverage
     print("\n[3/3] Checking market coverage...")
     unused_markets = valid_markets - zip_markets_used